lotstar87/lotstar87.github.io/using_free_let_s_encrypt_ssl_tls_certificates_with_nginx.md

 /etc/letsencrypt/live/example.com//privkey.pem
 Your cert will expire on 2017-12-12.
 ```
-Note: Let’s Encrypt certificates expire after 90 days (on 2017-12-12 in the example).
+**Note**: Let’s Encrypt certificates expire after 90 days (on 2017-12-12 in the example).
 For information about automatically renenwing certificates, see Automatic Renewal of Let’s Encrypt Certificates below.

-If you look at domain‑name.conf, you see that certbot has modified it:
+If you look at ***domain‑name.conf***, you see that certbot has modified it:

 ```nginx
 server {